roll-over/unknown-interview/frontend/README.md

 ## Scripts

 Scripts are stored in ./frontend/scripts in .ts files - just specify the filename w/o extension.
-Scripts are used for some menial tasks like codegen or starting a bulk of commands
+Scripts are used for some menial tasks like codegen or starting a bulk of commands.
+A script needs to a export a default function which will be executed when a command is ran.

 ```bash
 # run script